byui-cse/cse341-ww-student-code/readme.md

-# CSE341 Lesson 7 Class Activity
+# CSE341 Lesson JWT Class Activity

 This code contains the starter Node.js backend template for the Lesson 7 class activity.
 You will build the backend to an application that already has an existing frontend using JWT for authentication.